 - Turn out onto a floured surface and knead 10-12 times.
 Pat the dough into a 3/4" thick circle.
 Cut with a biscuit cutter, dipped in flour.

-- Place on a baking sheet lined with parchment paper or a silicone baking mat.
+- Place on a baking sheet lined with parchment paper or a silicone baking mat in preheated oven.
 Bake for 12-17 minutes or until golden brown.
 Serve warm with butter.
 Makes 10-12 biscuits.